 This value is used in the Authorization header used in cURL requests to the Jira API.

 This is the subdomain you chose when you set up your Jira account e.g. “YOUR_SUBDOMAIN.atlassian.net”.
 Put the subdomain including “atalassian.net” in the

 Issues, epics, and stories have a unique id, usually in the format ‘XXXX-N’, and is visible on your issues either in the bottom right or top left when looking at an issue.
 Put this value in the

 If you want to transition your issue to another status, you will need to know what transition ids are available.
 You can obtain the available transition ids using a cURL request as documented in the Jira API documentation.
 Once you know the transition id then put this value in the

 Adding formatted comments to a Jira issue

 Copy the .templates folder to the root of your project.
-This folder contains a template file called jira.json which is used to add formatted comments to a Jira issue.
+This folder contains a template file called jira.json, which adds formatted comments to a Jira issue.

-The Atlassasion Document Format (ADF) is used to format the comment layout and style.
+The Atlassian Document Format (ADF) is used to format the comment layout and style.
 Click here for more information about ADF and how to modify this template.